Analyzing block/goose...

 **Desktop app checks:**

-- `npm run lint:check` - ESLint + Prettier
+- `pnpm run lint:check` - ESLint + Prettier

 **Setup steps CI performs:**